CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Additional Details of Proposed Dataset

 To increase the diversity of our data, we use a generation temperature of 0.8 and create two separate region selection results for each WSI.
 This strategy produces slightly different region selections from the same WSI overview, effectively doubling our dataset size.
 At the same time, it introduces natural variations in how regions are selected, which reflects the inherent subjectivity in how different pathologists might evaluate the same slide.
 The specific prompt templates we use can be found in Section \ref{sec:prompt}.

-\textit{\textbf{2) Navigation Path Diversity Augmentation:}} Similarly, for the navigation path planning subset, we recognize that pathologists can follow multiple valid paths to reach accurate diagnoses when examining a large region.
-To capture this diversity, we set the generation temperature to 0.8 and prompt Gemini-2.5-Pro 1-3 times per WSI using the approach described in Section 3.2.
-This generates diverse navigation paths for the same region.
+\textit{\textbf{2) Navigation Path Diversity Augmentation:}} Similarly, for the navigation path planning subset, we recognize that pathologistsmay follow multiple valid trajectories when examining a large region to reach accurate diagnoses.
+To capture this inherent diversity, we set the generation temperature to 0.8 and prompt Gemini-2.5-Pro randomly 1-3 times per WSI using the approach described in Section \ref{sec: cpathagent}.
+This stochastic prompting process generates diverse navigation paths for identical regions.
 Correspondingly, the multi-scale multi-image reasoning also changes based on the different navigation paths, creating additional variations in our dataset.
-As a result, we substantially expand our dataset while improving the model's ability to generate diverse, valid outputs.
+As a result, we substantially expand our dataset while improving the model's ability to generate diverse, valid trajectories.

 \textit{\textbf{3) VQA-oriented Subset Construction and Quality Control:}} We systematically construct the VQA subset as shown in Figure \ref{fig:VQA_data_construction}.
-First, we use 21 multi-scale descriptions from sub-patches at different magnifications (1x, 2x, 4x), which are generated through WSI-report guided prompting (detailed in Section 3.2).
+First, we use 21 multi-scale descriptions from sub-patches at different magnifications (1x, 2x, 4x), which are generated through WSI-report guided prompting (detailed in Section \ref{sec: cpathagent}).
 We then input these descriptions along with their corresponding region images to Gemini-2.5-Pro to create the initial VQA pairs.

 However, we recognize that models often exploit textual shortcuts when answering VQA questions rather than performing genuine image analysis.
 Inspired by PathMMU~\cite{sun2024pathmmu}, we present text-only questions to both Gemini-2.5-Pro~\cite{gemini2.5_blog} and DeepSeekV3~\cite{liu2024deepseek}, then eliminate any questions both models answer correctly without visual input.
 This ensures our dataset exclusively targets vision-dependent reasoning tasks that cannot be solved through textual cues alone.